Efficient and Effective Deep Multi-view Subspace Clustering

 \subsubsection{Convergence Analysis}

-The convergence curves, performed in Fig. \ref{fig7}, reflect the changes in both the total loss function values and clustering results of E$^2$LMVSC with increased iterations.
+The convergence curves, performed in Fig. \ref{fig7}, reflect the changes in total loss function values and clustering results of E$^2$MVSC with increasing epochs.
 Here, the Hand Written and Caltech101-20 datasets are used for analysis.
-It is evident that the loss function (see the gray line) drops rapidly in the initial iterations, then decreases slowly along with the increasing iteration until convergence.
-In general, for these datasets, our model only needs less than 200 iterations to converge.
-Oppositely, the clustering performance, measured by ACC and NMI, increases drastically and then tends to be stable as the objective function converges.
+It is evident that the loss function (see the gray line) drops rapidly in the initial few iterations, then decreases slowly along with increasing epochs until convergence.
+Typically, for these datasets, our model can converge in less than 300 epochs.
+Conversely, the clustering performance, measured by ACC and NMI, increases drastically and then tends to be stable as the objective function converges.
 Despite some slight shocks in the training process, overall, these results clearly verify that our proposed method possesses the desirable convergence property.
 Similar convergence results were obtained for other datasets but are not included here.